AndersDeath/diary2/000-current.md

 # 21 June - Wednesday - Yerevan - 265 day of immigration

 I am so tiered.
 I had a tech interview.
 It was hard.
+I didn't expect this kind of tasks that I got.